Prof. Victor Antwi Appointed as Pro-Vice-Chancellor of UEW

 This follows Prof. Antwi's winning of the Pro-Vice-Chancellor election held on Friday, 17th March, 2023, at the Winneba and Ajumako campuses of the university.
 Prof. Antwi polled 461 votes, representing 88.31%, to beat his only contender, Prof. Victus B. Samlafo, who garnered 61 votes, representing 11.69%.

-Prior to his appointment, he was one of four convocation representatives on the UEW Governing Council and the Ag.
+Prior to his appointment, he was one of five convocation representatives on the UEW Governing Council and the Ag.
 Dean of the School of Graduate Studies.